READY TO PURSUE ENROLLMENT FOR YOUR CHILD?

 Student applicants at the Kindergarten, Elementary, and Middle School levels must provide their records from previous schools prior to enrollment decisions being made.
 The student must also complete a full one or two day visit in the classroom.
 Once accepted, parents are required to attend a series of Parent Orientation workshops to gain valuable understanding of the role you play and the partnership that must be developed between parent and school on behalf of your child.

-- $50 application fee for elementary and middle school grades
+- $50 application fee for primary, elementary and middle school grades

 - $500 registration fee to secure child’s space, once accepted